Native Middleware

 ephpm_kv_* — replicated across the cluster when clustering is enabled.

-Building modules for the Linux musl target
+Building modules on Linux

 library = "<crate_name>" mount finds the lib<name>.so form through